latest nhpb_banner 1__compressed

 Free or low cost medical and dental care

 Manos de Cristo Dental Clinic helps low income, unemployed, and those patients with limited resources.
-The organization provides low cost (or free) high quality dental care to individuals and families with limited resources and financial means.
+The organization provides low cost (or free) high quality dental care to individuals and families, including adults on Medicaid or the uninsured.
 The dental clinic aims to restore the oral health of low income and other individuals who are at risk of or who are currently suffering from poor oral hygiene and dental crisis’s.
-It is the only agency of its kind in Austin Texas.
-(512) 477-2319
+Free dentists and staff help from 4911 Harmon Ave, Austin, TX 78751.
+Phone: (512) 477-2319

 A facility that focuses on children is Any Baby Can Child and Family Resource Center.
-The clinic ensures that that at risk children from low income and other families with limited financial resources optimize their physical health by accessing high quality, low cost primary care, including specialist services, general check ups and supportive resources such as basic needs assistance and even mental health services.
+The clinic ensures that that at risk children from low income and other families (including single parents) with limited financial resources optimize their physical health.
+There is free or income based high quality, low cost primary care, including specialist services, general check ups, vaccinations, physicals, mental health services.
 Call the clinic at (512) 454-3743 to learn more or make an appointment.

-Volunteer Healthcare Clinic (VHC) has over 400 volunteers that provide medical care to Austin families who would otherwise go without attention to health care services.
-512-459-6002.
+Volunteer Healthcare Clinic (VHC) has hundreds of volunteers that provide free medical care to Austin families who would otherwise go without attention to health care services, including homeless people.
+There are also rides, including for dialysis patients.
+Call 512-459-6002, or the address is 4215 Medical Pkwy, Austin, TX 78756.
+Or look here for cheap or free dialysis transport near you.

+There are other free health centers for the low-income, uninsured and others.
 Those are only a sampling of the low cost health centers in the area.
-Locate more Travis County clinics.
+Locate more Travis County medical clinics.

+The non-profit Austin American Consumer Credit Counseling helps people in debt, homeowners with a mortgage, and addresses financial literacy.
 They offer numerous forms of financial advice to Austin area families.
 Call them at (512) 447-0711.
 Gain access to debt and mortgage counseling, foreclosure prevention, and other forms of free advice.
+The address is 13785 Research Blvd, Austin, TX 78750 or call (800) 769-3571.
+Or find free debt settlement.

 Travis County homeowners have several other non-profit organizations that they can contact for information on mortgage and foreclosure programs.
 Many of the agencies have staff that can work directly with the homeowner and their lender to find a solution.
 Locate more foreclosure assistance programs in Austin and the surrounding area.